OXID-eSales/gdpr-optin-module/README.md

 Module adds opt-in functionality which is required for GDPR law.

-## Installation
+### Installation

-For installation instructions please see /documentation/UserManual_de.pdf in this package.
+System requirements and installation instructions are described in the module documentation: https://docs.oxid-esales.com/modules/gdpr-optin/de/2.1/installation.html.

 ### Compatability